RanMasterApps-collab/compose-ui-components-android/Components/BottomSheet_Components/Readme.md

 2. Open the corresponding Kotlin source file.
 3. Copy the required Composable functions.
 4. Add the required imports and dependencies.
-5. Paste the code into your Jetpack Compose project.
+5. Copy the required Canva illustration from the `image` folder.
-6. Add any required images or drawable resources.
+6. Add the image to your Android project's `drawable` resources.
 7. Customize colors, text, icons, dimensions, and actions as needed.

 ---